Thihup/holytime/README.md

 Steps to make [Holyrics](https://holyrics.com.br) work with newer Java versions (11/17+).
 Overall, it works just fine.
 However, as much of its components were removed from standard JDKs, you must put it back to it work as it worked with JDK 8.

+(Note that these commands were tried with Linux, for Windows some of them may change a little bit, like from ":" to ";")

 ## Download
 - [Nashorn](https://repo1.maven.org/maven2/org/openjdk/nashorn/nashorn-core/15.3/nashorn-core-15.3.jar)